Skip to Content Facebook Feature Image

 Oseguera Cervantes was killed during an attempt to capture him, as his followers attempted to fight off Mexican troops.

-Three soldiers were injured and two people were detained in the action.
 Rocket launchers capable of shooting down aircraft and destroying armored vehicles were seized at the scene.

 Oseguera Cervantes was facing multiple indictments in the United States and the U.S. State Department had offered a $15 million reward for information leading to his arrest.
 The Trump administration designated his cartel and others foreign terrorist organizations a year ago.

-U.S. Deputy Secretary of State Christopher Landau, who was U.S. ambassador to Mexico during the first Trump administration, applauded the operation via X, writing “The good guys are stronger than the bad guys.
+U.S. Deputy Secretary of State Christopher Landau, who was U.S. ambassador to Mexico during the first Trump administration, applauded the operation via X, writing: “The good guys are stronger than the bad guys.
 Congratulations to the forces of law and order in the great Mexican nation.”

-Mike Vigil, former chief of international operations for the DEA, said Mexico had sent a “a strong message to Donald Trump's administration that they are fighting aggressively and effectively” against the most powerful cartels.
+Mike Vigil, former chief of international operations for the DEA, said Mexico had sent “a strong message to Donald Trump's administration that they are fighting aggressively and effectively” against the most powerful cartels.
 He added that “the majority of the information came from the Mexican armed forces and all credit goes to Mexico.”

 It's not clear who will succeed Oseguera Cervantes, or if any one person can.